MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 #### Data retention considerations

-In some cases, after the data has been processed and transferred, the original raw source data that was stored locally can be removed.
+In some cases, after data is processed and transferred, you can remove the original raw source data that was stored locally.
 In other cases, it might be necessary or useful to save the raw information.
-For example, data that's generated for debugging purposes might be best left available in its raw form but can then be discarded quickly after any bugs have been rectified.
+For example, you might want to keep data that's generated for debugging available in its raw form but then discard it quickly after any bugs have been resolved.

-Performance data often has a longer life so that it can be used for spotting performance trends and for capacity planning.
+Performance data often has a longer life so that you can use it for spotting performance trends and for capacity planning.
 The consolidated view of this data is usually kept online for a finite period to enable fast access.
 After that, it can be archived or discarded.

 It's useful to store historical data so you can spot long-term trends.
-Rather than saving old data in its entirety, it might be possible to down-sample the data to reduce its resolution and save storage costs.
-As an example, rather than saving minute-by-minute performance indicators, you can consolidate data that's more than a month old to form an hour-by-hour view.
+Rather than saving old data in its entirety, you might be able to down-sample the data to reduce its resolution and save storage costs.
+For example, rather than saving minute-by-minute performance indicators, you can consolidate data that's more than a month old to form an hour-by-hour view.

 Data gathered for metering and billing customers might need to be saved indefinitely.
-Additionally, regulatory requirements might dictate that information collected for auditing and security purposes also needs to be archived and saved.
+Additionally, regulatory requirements might dictate that information collected for auditing and security needs to be archived and saved.
 This data is also sensitive and might need to be encrypted or otherwise protected to prevent tampering.
-You should never record users' passwords or other information that might be used to commit identity fraud.
-Such details should be scrubbed from the data before it's stored.
+You should never record user passwords or other information that might be used to commit identity fraud.
+You should scrub these details from the data before it's stored.

 To ensure that you comply with laws like GDPR, minimize the storage of any identifiable information.
-If you do need to store identifiable information data, ensure that you take into account requirements that allow individuals to request that their information is deleted when designing your solution.
+If you do need to store identifiable information, be sure, when you design your solution, to take into account requirements that allow individuals to request that their information be deleted.

 ### Analysis

-After you've collected data from various data sources, analyze the data to assess the overall well-being of the system.
-For analysis, have a clear understanding of:
+After you collect data from various data sources, analyze it to assess the overall well-being of the system.
+For this analysis, have a clear understanding of:

-- How to structure data based on KPIs and performance metrics you've defined.
+- How to structure data based on KPIs and performance metrics that you've defined.

 - How to correlate the data captured in different metrics and log files.
-This is important when tracking a sequence of events and help diagnose problems.
+This correlation is important when you're tracking a sequence of events and can help diagnose problems.

-In most cases, data for each part component of the architecture is captured locally and then accurately combined with data generated by other components.
+In most cases, data for each component of the architecture is captured locally and then accurately combined with data that's generated by other components.

-For example, a three-tier application has:
+For example, a three-tier application might have:

-- Presentation tier that allows a user to connect to a website
+- A presentation tier that allows a user to connect to a website.

-- Middle tier that hosts a set of microservices that processes business logic
+- A middle tier that hosts a set of microservices that processes business logic.

-- Database tier that stores data associated with the operation
+- A database tier that stores data associated with the operation.

-The usage data for a single business operation might span across all three tiers.
+The usage data for a single business operation might span all three tiers.
 This information needs to be correlated to provide an overall view of the resource and processing usage for the operation.
 The correlation might involve some preprocessing and filtering of data on the database tier.
-On the middle tier, common tasks are aggregation and formatting.
+On the middle tier, aggregation and formatting are common tasks.

 #### Recommendations

-- **Correlate application and resource level logs:** Evaluate data at both levels to optimize the detection of issues and troubleshooting of detected issues.
-You can aggregate the data in a single data sink or have ways to query events across both levels.
-Using a unified solution, such as Azure Log Analytics, is recommended to aggregate and query application and resource level logs.
+- **Correlate application-level and resource-level logs**: Evaluate data at both levels to optimize the detection of issues and the troubleshooting of those issues.
+You can aggregate the data in a single data sink or take advantage of methods that query events across both levels.
+We recommend a unified solution, like Azure Log Analytics, to aggregate and query application-level and resource-level logs.

-- **Define clear retention times on storage for cold analysis**: This practice is recommended to allow historic analysis over a specific period.
-Another benefit is control on control storage costs.
-Have processes that make sure data gets archived to cheaper storage and aggregate data for long-term trend analysis.
+- **Define clear retention times on storage for cold analysis**: We recommned this practice to enable historic analysis over a specific period.
+It can also help you control storage costs.
+Implement processes that ensure data is archived to cheaper storage and aggregate data for long-term trend analysis.

-- **Analyze long-term trends analyzed to predict operational issues:** Evaluate across long-term data to form operational strategies and also to predict what operational issues are likely to occur and when.
-For instance, if the average response times have been slowly increasing over time and getting closer to the maximum target.
+- **Analyze long-term trends to predict operational issues**: Evaluate long-term data to form operational strategies and also to predict what operational issues are likely to occur, and when.
+For example, if average response times are slowly increasing over time and approaching the maximum target.

 For detailed guidance on these recommendations, see the Analysis guide (link to Analyze monitoring data for cloud applications guide)